alexcodingpro/next-form/README.md

 - Dashboard to manage your forms
 - Form Submission
 - Collect Form Data
-- Authentication with Google and Github
+- Authentication with Google and GitHub

 ## Screenshots